MusicMoveArr/MiniMediaPlaylists/README.md

 1. PullPlex - Pull all your Plex playlists
 2. PullSpotify - Pull all your spotify playlists
 3. PullSubsonic - Pull all your SubSonic playlists
+4. PullTidal - Pull all your Tidal playlists
-4. Sync - Sync playlists between 2 services
+5. Sync - Sync playlists between 2 services

 # Docker-Compose example
 This example will pull the plex playlists every 6 hours and playlists that have over 5000 tracks won't get pulled